 Be honest with yourself.
-Is your plate piled too high with deadlines and obligations that you’re trying to squeeze in between meetings?
-Are you trying to cram too many activities into too little time?
-If so, stress relief can be as straightforward as just saying no — or no more.
+Is your plate piled too high with deadlines and obligations you’re trying to squeeze in between meetings?
+Are you trying to cram too many activities in too little time?
+If so, stress relief can be as straightforward as saying no — or no more.

 Why Say No?

 Saying no can be good for you.
 Saying no is not a selfish act.
-In fact, it may be the most beneficial thing that you can do for your family and your other commitments.
-When you say no, you’ll be able to spend quality time on the things you’ve already said yes to.
+In fact, it may be the most beneficial thing you can do for your family and your other commitments.
+When you say no, you can spend quality time on the things you’ve already said yes to.

 It’s important to recognize the power of other people.
 Let those around you come through.
-Although others may not do things exactly the same way you would, you can learn a valuable lesson by allowing others to help, while gaining treasured free time.
+Although others may not do things the same way you would, you can learn a valuable lesson by allowing others to help while gaining treasured free time.

 When To Say No

 - Find yourself.
 Saying no helps you prioritize the things that are important to you.
-You’ll gain time that you can commit to the things that you really want to do, such as leaving work at a reasonable hour to make time for a mind-clearing run at the end of the day.
+You’ll gain time to commit to what you want to do, such as leaving work at a reasonable hour to make time for a mind-clearing run at the end of the day.
 Examine your current obligations and overall priorities before making any new commitments.
 Ask yourself if the new commitment is important to you.
 If it’s something that you feel strongly about, by all means, do it.

 - Weigh the yes-to-stress ratio.
-Is the new activity that you’re considering a short- or long-term commitment?
+Are you considering the new activity a short- or long-term commitment?
 Taking an afternoon to bake a batch of cookies for the school bake sale will take far less of your precious time than heading up the school fundraising committee for an entire year.
-If an activity is going to end up being another source of stress in your life — especially for the long term — take a pass.
+If an activity is another source of stress in your life — especially for the long term — take a pass.

 - Let go of guilt.
-If friends want to get together for an impromptu evening out on the town when you’ve already scheduled a quiet evening at home with your partner, it’s okay to decline their offer.
-Do what you’ve set out to do and don’t veer off that path because of feelings of guilt or obligation.
+If friends want to get together for an impromptu evening out on the town when you’ve already scheduled a quiet evening at home with your partner, declining their offer is okay.
+Do what you’ve set out to do, and don’t veer off that path because of feelings of guilt or obligation.
 It will only lead to additional stress in your life.

 - Keep your current commitments in check.
-If you have relatives coming over for dinner, don’t go overboard.
+If you have relatives coming over for dinner, stay calm.
 Order pizza or ask everyone to bring a dish to share.

 - Sleep on it.
 Are you tempted by a friend’s invitation to volunteer at your old alma mater or join a weekly golf league?
-Take a day to think over the request and respond after you’ve been able to assess your current commitments as well as the new opportunity.
+Take a day to review the request and respond after assessing your current commitments and the new opportunity.

 How To Say No

-Oprah Winfrey said it best when she said that No is a complete sentence it needs no explanation.
+Oprah Winfrey said it best when she said No is a complete sentence; it needs no explanation.
 No. Nope.
 Nah.
 See how simple it is to say one little word that will allow you to take a pass on the things that aren’t a priority?
-Of course, there are always instances when it’s just not that easy.
+Of course, there are always instances when it takes work.
 Here are some things to keep in mind when you need to say no:

 - Practice full disclosure.
 Don’t fabricate reasons to get out of an obligation.
 The truth is always the best way to turn down a friend, family member, or co-worker.

 - Let them down gently.
 Many good causes land at your door, and it can be tough to turn them down.
-Complimenting the person or group’s effort while saying that you’re unable to commit at this time helps to soften the blow and keep you in good graces.
+Complimenting the person or group’s effort while saying that you cannot commit now helps soften the blow and keeps you in good grace.

-A great way to say it is “I would love to, unfortunately, I have another obligation”.
+A great way to say it is, “I would love to, but unfortunately, I have another obligation.”

-Saying no won’t be easy if you’re used to saying yes all the time.
-But learning to say no is an important part of simplifying your way to a better, less stressful life.
+Saying no will be challenging if you’re used to saying yes all the time.
+But learning to say no is important in simplifying your way to a better, less stressful life.

-If something still bothers you, find an ear to listen and talk it out.
-They may have some ideas or offer assistance on how it can be worked out.
+If something bothers you, find an ear to listen and talk it out.
+Your friends and family may have some ideas or offer assistance on how it can be worked out.
 You do not have to shoulder the problems alone.
-If you are having financial problems, health problems, or relationship issues, seek out the advice of a professional.
+If you have financial problems, health problems, or relationship issues, seek out the advice of a professional.

 Use a daily time-out to manage your stress with a moment to get in sync with your goals, feelings, and concerns.
 Performing a chore does not fully promote the peace and relaxation needed to regenerate your body.
-So get a massage or a facial, read, soak in the tub, make sure that what you’re doing is not one of the items on your ‘to-do’ list.
+So get a massage or a facial, read, soak in the tub, and ensure that what you’re doing is not on your to-do list.

-Enhance the experience by finding a tranquil space and peaceful music create a serene environment that promotes effective stress management.
-Dotting your house with potpourri, candles or oils scented with fresh and natural fragrances subtly help promote relaxation and a peaceful environment.
+Enhance the experience by finding a tranquil space and listening to peaceful music to create a serene environment that promotes effective stress management.
+Dotting your house with potpourri, candles, or oils scented with fresh and natural fragrances subtly helps promote relaxation and a peaceful environment.
 Create pockets of quiet time to spend in your own ‘time out’ chair during your day.
-Replicate the serenity experienced at a spa by spending time listening to a relaxation CD or tabletop waterfall in a lowly lit area, or indulging in an at-home treatment on your hands or feet.
+Replicate the serenity experienced at a spa by listening to a relaxation CD or tabletop waterfall in a lowly lit area or indulging in an at-home treatment on your hands or feet.

-Practicing meditation is said to be one of the best anti-stress solutions and allowing them time to meditate and completely unwind will decrease your anxiety-driven mental chatter.
-Attend a mediation seminar offered through the park district or at a local community college to garner some of the physical benefits meditating offers such as a lowered heart rate and lower blood pressure.
+Practicing meditation is one of the best anti-stress solutions, and allowing them time to meditate and completely unwind will decrease their anxiety-driven mental chatter.
+Attend a meditation seminar offered through the park district or at a local community college to gain some of the physical benefits meditation offers, such as a lowered heart rate and lower blood pressure.

-Exercise can decrease ‘stress hormones’ like cortisol, and increase endorphins, your body’s ‘feel-good’ chemicals, giving your mood a natural boost.
-In addition, physical activity itself can take your mind off of your problems and either redirect it on the activity at hand or get you into a zen-like state.
-Exercise usually involves a change of scenery as well, either taking you to a gym, a dojo, a boxing ring, a park, a scenic mountain, a biking trail, or a neighborhood sidewalk, all of which can be pleasant, low-stress places.
+Exercise can decrease ‘stress hormones’ like cortisol and increase endorphins, your body’s ‘feel-good’ chemicals, giving your mood a natural boost.
+In addition, physical activity itself can take your mind off your problems and either redirect it to the activity at hand or get you into a Zen-like state.
+Exercise usually involves a change of scenery, either taking you to a gym, a dojo, a boxing ring, a park, a scenic mountain, a biking trail, or a neighborhood sidewalk, all of which can be pleasant, low-stress places.

 Smile & Laugh

-Those who aptly manage their stress recommend not taking life too seriously.
+Those who manage their stress well recommend not taking life too seriously.
 Infuse laughter into your life and the lives of your family as often as possible.
-According to the Muscular Dystrophy Association, studies have shown laughter positively affects the immune system and increases the number and activity of T cells and natural killer cells which attack viruses, foreign cells, and cancer cells.
+According to the Muscular Dystrophy Association, studies have shown laughter positively affects the immune system and increases the number and activity of T cells and natural killer cells, which attack viruses, foreign cells, and cancer cells.

 Spirituality and Stress Relief

-Certain tools to reduce stress are very tangible: exercising more, eating better, talking it out with friends.
-But there is another tool for helping you manage difficult times that can be just as beneficial, albeit harder to pin down — embracing your spirituality.
+Specific tools to reduce stress are tangible: exercising, eating, and talking with friends.
+But embracing your spirituality is another tool for helping you manage difficult times that can be just as beneficial, albeit harder to pin down.
 There are many benefits of spirituality.
 It can help you:

 - Connect to the world.
-The more you feel you have a purpose in the world, the less solitary you feel — even when you’re alone.
+The more you feel you have a purpose, the less solitary you think — even when alone.
 This can lead to inner peace during difficult times.

 - Release control.
-When you feel part of a greater whole, you realize that you aren’t responsible for everything that happens in life.
-You can share the burden of tough times as well as the joys of life’s blessings with those around you.
+You realize you aren’t responsible for everything when you feel part of a greater whole.
+You can share the burden of tough times and the joys of life’s blessings with those around you.